milankinen/stanga/README.md

 Now you know how to read the state.
 Let's take a look how to modify it.
 Like in Cycle's docs, write effects go to sinks - and `Model` driver is not an exception.
-You may've faced `mod$` streams when looking at Cycle's examples. `mod$` is a stream of functions `currentState => newState`, that do the state modifying.
+You may've faced `mod$` streams when looking at Cycle's examples. `mod$` is a stream of functions `currentState => newState`, that does the actual state modification.
 Those are the way to modify the `Model` driver's state too.

 `Model` driver's source provides a `.mod` in order to "convert" those modifications into format that driver understands.
 Let's make the counter editable!